kyla100/AboutMe-1/KyleZhangResume.md

 * Psychology of Gaming & how to manage and balance it with School Life for parents and children

 ### Lab Assistant, Chemistry Lab at Oregon State University, 2020
-Under supervision by Dr David Ji, I implemented the data processing using Python:
+Under the supervision of Dr David Ji, I implemented the data processing using Python:
 * [Python program processing chemistry research data](https://github.com/RiptideStar/PythonCodeForOSU)

 ### Software Lead, FTC Robotics Team (Fellowship of the Robot), 2018 - 2020